aditya182005/E-commerce/DEPLOYMENT.md

 1. **Build Failures**:
    - Check build logs in Render dashboard
    - Ensure all dependencies are in `package.json`
+   - **Bundle Size Exceeded**: If you see "bundle initial exceeded maximum budget":
+     - Edit `e-commerce_website/webapp/angular.json`
+     - Increase the `maximumError` value in the budgets section (e.g., from "1MB" to "2MB")
+     - Commit and redeploy

 2. **Database Connection**:
    - Verify `MONGODB_URI` is correct